A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 For more information about visiting these catacombs check out Saint Stephen’s Cathedral’s official website which is linked in this post’s resources section.

-4. See The Bell of St. Stephen’s North Tower
+4. See the Bell in the North Tower

 While wandering around Saint Stephen’s Cathedral, you might see that visitors are able to climb to the top of the cathedral’s north tower.